alfalfacow/Lab-Notebook/Supercomputer/2_Environments_And_Installations.md

 micromamba create -n <ENV_NAME> python=<name_of_Python_version> #for python micromamba create -n <name_of_environment> r-base=<name_of_R_version> #for R studio
 ```
-Note: for creating environments with R studio, it is recommended to use micromamba due to the faster and lighter nature compared to conda, as described above.
+Note: for creating environments with # R studio #, it is recommended to use micromamba due to the faster and lighter nature compared to conda, as described above.
 The first time I tried this with conda, it kept failing.

 ### 3.2: Activate
 To activate a created environment, simply use: